 246-370-050 Draft 246-366-050 246-366A-060, -065 A school official shall ensure that school facilities: (1) Are clean and in good repair; (1) Buildings shall be kept clean and in good repair. -065 (1) Keep school facilities clean and in good condition.
-(2) Instructional areas shall have a minimum average ceiling height of 8 feet.
-Ceiling height shall be the clear vertical distance from the finished floor to the finished ceiling.
-No projections from the finished ceiling shall be less than 7 feet vertical distance from the finished floor, e.g., beams, lighting fixtures, sprinklers, pipe work.
-(2) Do not attract, shelter, or promote the propagation of insects, rodents, bats, birds, and other pests of public health significance; (5) The premises and all buildings shall be free of insects and rodents of public health significance and conditions which attract, provide harborage and promote propagation of vermin. -060 (1) Design school facilities to minimize conditions that attract, shelter, and promote the propagation of insects, rodents, bats, birds, and other pests of public health significance.
+(2) Do not attract, shelter, or promote the propagation of insects, rodents, bats, birds, or other pests of public health significance; (5) The premises and all buildings shall be free of insects and rodents of public health significance and conditions which attract, provide harborage and promote propagation of vermin. -060 (1) Design school facilities to minimize conditions that attract, shelter, and promote the propagation of insects, rodents, bats, birds, and other pests of public health significance.
 This subsection does not mandate the installation of window screens nor does it prohibit the installation of retention ponds or rain gardens.
 (3) Have floors that suit the intended use, allow easy cleaning, and dry easily to inhibit mold growth and mitigate fall risks; (4) The floors shall have an easily cleanable surface. -060(5) Provide floors throughout the school facility that are appropriate for the intended use, easily cleanable and can be dried effectively to inhibit mold growth.
 These floor materials include, but are not limited to, wood, vinyl, linoleum, and tightly woven carpets with water impervious backing.
-(4) Has vacuum breakers or backflow prevention devices installed on hose bibs and supply nozzles used to connect hoses or tubing to housekeeping sinks; (5) Provide proper storage for student jackets or backpacks, play equipment, and instructional equipment to mitigate trip, pest, or other public health hazards; and (7) There shall be sufficient space provided for the storage of outdoor clothing, play equipment and instructional equipment.
+(4) Have no projections from the finished ceiling that are less than seven clear vertical feet from the finished floor; (2) Instructional areas shall have a minimum average ceiling height of 8 feet.
+Ceiling height shall be the clear vertical distance from the finished floor to the finished ceiling.
+No projections from the finished ceiling shall be less than 7 feet vertical distance from the finished floor, e.g., beams, lighting fixtures, sprinklers, pipe work.
+(5) Have vacuum breakers or backflow prevention devices installed on hose bibs, sinks, and supply nozzles where hoses or tubing can be connected; (6) Provide proper storage for student jackets or backpacks, play equipment, and instructional equipment to mitigate trip, pest, or other public health hazards; (7) There shall be sufficient space provided for the storage of outdoor clothing, play equipment and instructional equipment.
 The space shall be easily accessible, well lighted, heated and ventilated. -060 (6) Provide reasonably sufficient space for the storage of play equipment, instructional equipment, and outdoor clothing.
 The space must be reasonably accessible, lighted, and ventilated.